tkonopka/crossmap-manuscript/README.md

 Raw data must be transferred into crossmap instances.
 This can be performed by executing scripts in the `prep` directory.
-The `README.md` in that directory has additional explanation on each script.
+The `README.md` in that directory has additional details on each script.

 ### Vignettes